 Figure 15.3 In the next few exercises, you'll build an example of a secret stored in a key vault that can be used as the database password for a MySQL Server install.
 A VM is created that has permissions to request the secret from the key vault.
-The retrieved secret is then used to automatically enter a secure credential during the application install process.
+Then the retrieved secret is used to automatically enter a secure credential during the application install process.

-At the start of this book, one of the first exercises was to create a VM and then install the LAMP web server stack.
+One of the first exercises in this book was to create a VM and then install the LAMP web server stack.
 You were likely prompted for a MySQL Server password, or a blank password was automatically used.
-Now that you know all about key vaults, you can automatically retrieve a password from the vault and dynamically use it to install and configure the server.
+Now that you know all about key vaults, you can retrieve a password from the vault automatically and use it dynamically to install and configure the server.

-To create a key vault and add a secret, complete the following steps.
+To create a key vault and add a secret, complete the following steps:

-1 Open the Azure portal, and then launch the Cloud Shell.
-Create a resource group, such as azuremolchapter15:
+Open the Azure portal; launch Cloud Shell; and create a resource group, such as azuremolchapter15: